loot/loot/README.md

 Installer and zip archive releases for the main BOSS application can be handled by running the scripts `installer.nsi` and `archive.py` in the `src` folder respectively.
 The installer script requires [NSIS 3](http://nsis.sourceforge.net/Main_Page) to be installed, while the archive script requires [Python](http://www.python.org/) to be installed.

+The installer and Python script both require the built BOSS.exe to be at `build\BOSS.exe`, and the installer also requires the MSVC 2013 Redistributable (x86) to be at `build\vcredist_x86.exe`.

 ## Adding Translations To BOSS

 If a translation for a new language is provided, here's what needs changing in the code to make BOSS use that translation.